 Khloé Kardashian on her skin cancer scare: ‘I had 8 inches of skin removed’

 Khloé Kardashian opened up about a skin cancer scare, to remind her fans how important it is to check themselves regularly for suspicious-looking moles.
+“I’m writing this post with the hope that my story can get some of you in to see your doctor if you notice something wrong with your skin,” she said.

 The Keeping Up with the Kardashians star revealed that she’s had a number of moles biopsied over the years, and one on her back turned out to be cancerous.
 “I had 8 inches of skin removed.
 It was definitely painful because it was a lot of skin,” she said, “but most of the time, the removals haven’t been that bad.”